nanocurrency/nano-docs/docs/whitepaper/english.md

 An entity could create hundreds of RaiBlocks nodes on a single machine;
-however, since the voting system is weighted based on account balance, adding extra nodes in to the network will not gain an attacker extra votes.
+however, since the voting system is weighted based on account balance, adding extra nodes into the network will not gain an attacker extra votes.
 Therefore there is no advantage to be gained via a Sybil attack.

 ### Penny-Spend Attack